How To Avoid Shaving Rashes – Face, Bikini, And Body!

 Exfoliating before you shave will help remove any dead skin that’s clogging your pores and lying on top of your skin, enabling you to achieve a closer shave.
 Avoid exfoliating after, as your skin will be sensitive, and this could irritate it further.
-The Thankyou Botanical Geranium & Rosewood Coffee Scrub, $15, is ideal as it’ll gently buff away dead skin while the essential oils will soften and prep the hair for removal.
+The Inua Moringa, Tumeric, and Neem Exfoliating Body Scrub, $24, is ideal!
+Packed with vitamin C, shea butter, and sea salt it’ll gently buff away dead skin while the shea butter will soften and prep the hair for removal.

 Step 2: Soak

 Before you apply shaving cream, let your skin soak for approximately three minutes in warm water.
 This will hydrate and soften the hair, which will make it easier to remove.

 Rule number one: Always use shaving cream!
 And no, body wash isn’t shaving cream, so you shouldn’t substitute one for the other, as it’ll only increase the probability of redness and irritation – you wouldn’t use shower gel as shampoo, would you?
 Shaving cream is specifically designed to reduce friction and allow for an easier and closer shave, leaving your skin silky smooth (rather than red and angry).
 Oh, and avoid using soap at all costs: it’ll seriously dry out your skin and strip it of its natural oils.
 Instead, try the Eos Shave Cream, $4, which contains shea butter, vitamin C, E, and aloe vera to soothe and replenish the skin.